 Turtle Habitat Awareness - KPMG was one of the major sponsors for the design of a mural to raise awareness about turtle nesting grounds at the beach opposit the office.
 The project was coordinated by the Future Centre Trust in Barbados.

 Tree Planting - KPMG sponsored the planting of 40 trees at the Sir Garfield Sobers Gymnasium and were also sponsors fot the planting of trees at the National Conservation Commission's Aboretum.

 eCard Festivity Competition - Annually, the office engages in an e-card Festivity Competition to reduce the use of sending paper cards to clients during the holiday season.
 The competition has been held amongst the children of the staff at the office as well as at the Arthur Smith Primary School.

-KPMG in Barbados, in association with the St. Matthias Community Association and the St. Matthias Anglican Church, coordinated the annual free “Christmas on the Boardwalk” concert on December 19, 2015.
+KPMG in Barbados, in association with the St. Matthias Community Association coordinates the annual free “Christmas on the Boardwalk” concert.